Shin-Soo Choo: Cleveland Indians

-Two days after being traded, Choo hit a solo home run against his former club in a 1–0 Indians victory.
-In 45 games with the Indians, he batted .295 (43 for 146) with three home runs and 22 RBIs.
+On July 26, 2006, Choo was traded to the Cleveland Indians along with minor leaguer Shawn Nottingham in exchange for first baseman Ben Broussard.
+Choo made his debut with the Indians two days later against his former team, and hit his first major league home run against Mariners pitcher Félix Hernández in a 1–0 Indians victory.
+In 45 games with the Indians, he batted .295 (43-for-146) with three home runs and 22 RBI.